eldobbins/cookiecutter-quarto-website/README.md

 Here are the commands to set-up a new project and to conntect it to a GitHub repo with  automatic publishing via GitHub Actions.

 1. Install Cookiecutter on your local computer using the [Cookiecutter Installation Instructions](https://cookiecutter.readthedocs.io/en/stable/installation.html).
-I prefer the conda option and an environment called `cookies` generated from the included `environment.yml file.
+I prefer the conda option and an environment called `cookies` generated from the included `environment.yml` file.
+    1. `conda env create --file environment.yml`
-    1. `conda activate cookies`
+    2. `conda activate cookies`

 2. [Start a new GitHub repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories) using the online developer platform (hereafter called github.com).
 Go to your equivalent of `https://github.com/eldobbins?tab=repositories` and click the `New` button.
     1. Note the repository name you choose (i.e. `new-quarto-website`)